 The market, which had last week priced in a peak federal funds rate of 5.50%, has now priced in 4.75% as the peak — effectively saying we’ll have one more hike and then done.
 Credit spreads have widened as investors digest the potential impact of tighter financial conditions ahead and the greater chance of slower economic growth leading to a potential recession.

 I agree that the Fed will likely delay rate hikes next week in the wake of these developments.
 When you're looking at the prospect of more bank regulations resulting from this and other banks raising deposit rates to compete, it essentially translates to greater tightening of financial conditions.

 This is a fluid situation, and credit spreads are widening given expectations of a weaker economy.
-We will closely watch developments over the coming weeks.
+We have low exposure to the regional banks across bond portfolios.
+Our investments are mostly in the large money center banks, which are already highly regulated entities and therefore unlikely to face similar pressures.
+We will closely watch developments over the coming weeks and be very selective.